aczid/crypto1_bs/README.md

 With all of its clever tricks that code pushed me to improve my own, eventually reaching a significant (8-10x) speedup.
 Besides that, its publication as a library also inspired the included libnfc application that demonstrates the CraptEV1 attack code + my bitsliced cracker.

-The proxmark3 patch, as well as the code for pwpiwi's branch that it applies to, have since been merged into [Iceman1001's fork](https://github.com/iceman1001/proxmark3/) along with many other experimental improvements to the proxmark3 codebase.
+The proxmark3 patch, as well as the code for piwi's branch that it applies to, have since been merged into [Iceman1001's fork](https://github.com/iceman1001/proxmark3/) along with many other experimental improvements to the proxmark3 codebase.
 Much more work has been done in the project since my patch, so I would advise proxmark3 users to use that fork to test the code.
 My original patch is included for completeness as `pwpiwi_proxmark3_hard_nested.patch`.